We will be happy to answer your questions

 • What is the difference between an MIP and a BUP (payment service bureau)?

 The main difference between an MIP and a BUP is the scope of the business.
 The MIP provides a better solution for entrepreneurs who plan to operate on a larger scale.
 A Small Payment Institution provides an opportunity to test the payment services business, which is beneficial for entrepreneurs who would like to prepare a possible application for authorisation for a national payment institution.
-As mentioned above, the average of the total amount of payment transactions over the previous 12 months carried out by a BUP (including agents through which payment services are provided) must not exceed the amount of €500,000 per month.
+As mentioned above, the average of the total amount of payment transactions over the previous 12 months carried out by the BUP (including agents through which payment services are provided) must not exceed the amount of €500,000 per month.
 For MIPs, this limit is €1,500,000 per month.

 • What is the official fee for registration?